quantify-os/quantify-core/docs/installation.md

 ## Troubleshooting

-If for some reason you are not able to install or use Quantify using the prescribed ways indicated above, make sure you have a working python environment (e.g. you can run an `IPython` terminal).
+If for some reason you are not able to install or use Quantify using the prescribed ways indicated above, make sure you have a working Python environment (e.g. you can run an `IPython` terminal).
 Follow the next steps that aim at installing Quantify from source and running its tests.

 0. Uninstall {mod}`quantify-core`: